For loop: Adjustment of bounds

 If the approach to compiling such a loop was to be the evaluation of first, last and step and the calculation of an iteration count via something like (last - first)/step once only at the start, then if those items were simple variables and their values were somehow adjusted during the iterations, this would have no effect on the iteration count even if the element selected for division by A(last) changed.

 List of value ranges

-PL/I and Algol 68, allows loops in which the loop variable is iterated over a list of ranges of values instead of a single range.
+ALGOL 60, PL/I, and ALGOL 68, allow loops in which the loop variable is iterated over a list of ranges of values instead of a single range.
 The following PL/I example will execute the loop with six values of i: 1, 7, 12, 13, 14, 15:

 do i = 1, 7, 12 to 15;